famousj/UrbitSMS/README.md

 Make sure you have your home desk mounted, as per [the setup instructions](https://urbit.org/docs/using/setup/).

-`git clone` all the files for this repo.
+`git clone` the files for this repo.

 It's not mandatory, but you might consider shutting your urbit down before copying all the files.